Mathématique: Chapter 5

 “Stop listening to Telford,” Jackson said.

 Jackson looked away.
 “Yeah.
-I know, but I think—I think he’s very focused on something that is very dangerous to you.”
+I know, but he’s very focused on something very dangerous to you.”

 Rush studied the set of the other man’s shoulders, the angle of his head.
 Dread was written into every line of his frame.
-“You know something.
+“Y’know something.
 Something I don’t.
-Why won’t you just say it?”
+Why won’t you say it?”

-Jackson brought his hands to his face, laughing a short, frustrated laugh.
+Jackson brought his hands to his face and laughed a short, frustrated laugh.
 “I’m trying to figure out how, Nick.”
-Jackson looked over at him, regret in those blue fire eyes.
-“Unfortunately, I think one day you’ll understand my position.
+He dropped his hands and looked at Rush, regret in his blue fire eyes.
+“Unfortunately, I think you may come to understand my position.
 Until then, I’m doing my best.”

 “My best?”
 Jackson seemed cheered by the question.
 “I don’t know.
 I’ve never thought about it, believe it or not.
 How long does my best take?
-A while, I think.
+A while.
 But I’ve got a good track record and a few ideas.”
 He looked into the empty air again.
 His tone turned darker, quieter.
-“And I’m getting better at living this way.
-Better all the time.”
+“And I’m getting better at living this way.”

 Rush regarded the other man cautiously.
-“So what am I supposed to do with this—metadata you’ve given me?”
+“So what am I t’do with this—metadata you’ve given me?”

 Jackson looked away from the nothingness he’d been addressing.
-“Just—take it easy, work on the quantum cypher if you want to, but seriously, definitely sleep.
-I don’t think Colonel Young can handle watching you work to the point that you trigger another concerto.
+“Take it easy, work on the quantum cypher if you want, but seriously, definitely sleep.
+I don’t think Colonel Young can handle watching you work to the point that you trigger another ‘concerto.’
 He doesn’t know what I know.”
 Jackson paused, looking at the semi-organized kitchen.
 “Maybe you can help him unpack his apartment?”

 Right.
 Because he was so skilled in that area.